A non-commutative Reidemeister-Turaev torsion of homology cylinders: Introduction

 In Section~\ref{section:proof-of-main}, we prove the main theorem (Theorem~\ref{thm:main}) which relates $\tilde{\alpha}_d$ with the 1-loop part of the LMO homomorphism $Z\colon\I\C\to \A(H)$ and the Enomoto-Satoh trace.

 Let us fix notation for the Johnson homomorphism and the Enomoto-Satoh trace.
-We write for $J_d\C\subset \C$ the $d$th submonoid of the Johnson filtration on $\C$ (see Section~\ref{subsec:Johnson}).
+We write $J_d\C\subset \C$ for the $d$th submonoid of the Johnson filtration on $\C$ (see Section~\ref{subsec:Johnson}) and $L_d(H_\Z)$ for the degree $d$ part of the free Lie ring generated by $H_\Z$.
 Let $x\cdot y\in\Z$ denote the intersection number of $x,y\in H_\Z$, and denote by

 the $d$th Johnson homomorphism, where the right isomorphism is induced by Poincar\'e duality $H_\Z\cong H_\Z^*$ which sends $x\mapsto x\cdot \textendash$.
 It induces a homomorphism on the graded quotient $Y_d\I\C/Y_{d+1}$.
 The Enomoto-Satoh trace is defined by the composition map